An interpretation of the Brownian bridge as a physics-informed prior for the Poisson equation: Conclusions and outlook

 which by completing the square becomes

 where, $C$ is operator defined by by the Green's function of eq.~(\ref{eqn:helmholtz}).
 In 1D, this is the square RKHS-norm with kernel

 Therefore, it appears this trick is limited to linear PDEs so that the Greens function may be identified.
-Also, in physics-informed machine learning, it is much more common to use the integrated square residual of the PDE to define the loss function, rather than a variational form.
+Also, in in much of the literature, it is common to use the integrated square residual of the PDE to define the loss function, rather than a variational form.
 In a future work, we plan to extend this method both to nonlinear PDEs and to loss functions defined by the integrated square residual.
 This can be done via Taylor approximation.

 Lastly, we restricted our work to theory, and did not touch on any numerical methods.
 While standard GP regression techniques may be used in applications, there are some computational issues which should be resolved.
 The main bottleneck is the fact that the mean function of the physics-informed prior is given by the solution to the PDE.
 If we are solving the inverse problem, then the mean function will change every time $q$ is updated, meaning that the PDE must be resolved.
+Note that this is also the case in classical Bayesian inverse problems~\cite{stuart2010inverse}, where the physics is enforced in the likelihood.
 We plan to address this issue in future work by developing specialized sampling algorithms which avoid needing to call a PDE solver.
 This is based on the finite-dimensional basis representation derived in this work.